Top 8 Things to Do in Tenerife

 3. Visit Teide Observatory and do the Astronomic tour

-The Canary Islands is one of the three best spots in the world to observe the sky, along with Chile and Hawaii.
+The Canary Islands are one of the three best spots in the world to observe the sky, along with Chile and Hawaii.
 If you are a fan of astronomy or you just love to watch stars, Mt Teide is a perfect place for you.

 Teide Observatory began to operate in 1964, and today is the world’s largest solar observatory.
 Here you can find solar, nocturnal and microwave telescopes owned by more than 60 institutions from 19 countries.
 Here you can also learn all about different telescopes in the observatory and how they work.